Idealogic Group

 The three Rs of marketing: A modern operating system

-In the event that the emotional center of marketing is moving towards the people, then the competitive advantage is the extent to which you can establish a relation with audiences, customers, partners etc. Then the course is evident.
-Marketing groups do not require a new framework or funnel.
-They require something more fundamental and human.
-I have been considering a framework or marketing operating system in 2026 that is based on three "Rs":
+If the emotional center of marketing is shifting toward people, then competitive advantage comes down to how well you build connections with audiences, customers, and partners.
+The direction is clear.
+Marketing teams do not need another framework or funnel.
+They need something more fundamental and human.
+I have been developing a marketing operating system for 2026 built on three "Rs":

 Master the 3 Rs of Marketing